arapaima-uk/source.arapaima-uk.github.io/content/post/2017-02-28-Script-to-download-Pester.md

 draft = false
 +++

 I finally got around to looking into [Pester](https://github.com/pester/Pester) for test-driven development with PowerShell.
 In case it's useful to anyone, and so that I don't lose it, I created a script to download the latest release version, store it in the user's PowerShell modules folder, and run a quick test to make sure everything is working.
 The script is stored in a [GitHubGist](https://gist.github.com/gavincampbell/05c803654ff70d21d538b49f0e363a6a) and is reproduced below.
+Some of the cmdlets require a fairly recent version of PowerShell, possibly even 5.0.
 The steps are roughly as follows:

 * Figure out what the latest release number is.
 * Assemble the correct url to download the zip file.